pushkin-consortium/pushkin/docs-gitbook/advanced/deploying/awsDeletion.md

 $ pushkin aws armageddon
 ```

-This will leave in place your IAM users, any database snapshots, and task definitions, but otherwise everything is deleted INCLUDING YOUR DATA (unless you have snapshots), so use this with caution.
+This will leave in place your IAM users, any database snapshots, and task definitions, but otherwise, everything is deleted INCLUDING YOUR DATA (unless you have snapshots), so use this with caution.

 When the program finishes running, it will list any deletable resources that were not successfully deleted.
 Sometimes, running `pushkin aws armageddon` more than once will remove the hold-outs.
 If not...

 ## Console

 The CLI does its best to remove things it was responsible for creating.
-However, if you creating anything outside the CLI, or if AWS changes how some things work, or if `pushkin aws init` crashed when running, the CLI may not be able to delete everything.
+However, if you are creating anything outside the CLI or if AWS changes how some things work, or if `pushkin aws init` crashes when running, the CLI may not be able to delete everything.
 In that case, you should use the AWS CLI:

 1. Go to the [RDS service](https://console.aws.amazon.com/rds).
 Click on "DB Instances".
 For each instance:

 	A. Choose Modify.

-	B. Scroll to the bottom and deselect `Enable deletion proection`.
+	B. Scroll to the bottom and deselect `Enable deletion protection`.

 	C. On the next page, choose to apply changes immediately.